iotaledger/hierarchies/README.md

 - **Root Authority**: The highest authority within a federation, responsible for establishing and delegating trust.
 The root authority can accredit other entities to create attestations within the federation, extending the trust hierarchy.

 - **Statement**: An attribute or characteristic within the federation, such as `university.a.department`.
-Trusted properties are the elements within a federation that entities can attest to.
+Statements are the elements within a federation that entities can attest to.

 - **Attestation**: A statement or proof provided by an entity within the federation certifying the validity of a Statement.
 For example, a professor’s attestation may confirm a student’s score in a particular course.